PM Modi, top Congress leaders pay tributes to Rajiv Gandhi on his 75th birth anniversary

 Rahul Gandhi on Monday drew attention to his achievement in bringing an information technology and telecom revolution in the country.

 The former PM's birth anniversary falls on August 20.
-The Rajiv Gandhi Jyoti sadhbhavna Yatra reached Delhi on Monday from Sriperum-badur.
+The Rajiv Gandhi Jyoti sadhbhavna Yatra reached Delhi on Monday from Sriperumbudur.
 The day is observed to encourage national integration, peace, affection and communal harmony.

 Unknown facts about 15 August, Independence Day